clarkimusmax/c_examples/README.md

 # C Examples

-A reposity of some poorly-written C code snippets that do different things.
+A repository of some poorly-written C code snippets that do different things.

 ### Daemon
 An example of how to daemonize a Linux process.